The Three-Fund Portfolio — It’s all we ever need in the stock market.

 I know.
 All this time, you have been told you must take risks or somehow pick the next Amazon to make money in the market.

-Yes.
-It’s a shit-ton of money, and it’s not rocket science.
-It just takes time.
+It’s a load of money, and it’s not rocket science.

 There is a but; It’s called volatility

-The market can bounce around like an insane ping-pong ball and drop 30% in one year or go up 30%.
+The market can bounce around like an insane ping-pong ball, dropping 15% in one year and then rising 20% the next.

-The arrows on the chart are the 2008-09 subprime mortgage crash and the Covid crash.
-Scary as shit at the time, but not a big deal over the long term.
+The arrows on the chart are the 2008-09 subprime mortgage crash and the 2020 Covid crash.
+Scary at the time, but not a big deal over the long term.

 WTF is an ETF?

-An ETF (Exchange Traded Fund) behaves like a share you buy on the stock exchange, except it has thousands of companies inside it.
+An ETF (Exchange-Traded Fund) behaves like a share you buy on the stock exchange, except it holds thousands of companies or bonds within it.

-• Buying individual companies is risky.
-Remember WeWork?
-They were the hottest thing and ended up filing for bankruptcy in 2023.
+Buying individual companies IS risky.
+WeWork was the hottest thing, but it ended up filing for bankruptcy in 2023.
 Search for ‘Worldcom’ and ‘Enron’ to see examples of huge companies that imploded.
 Investors lost nearly everything.

 How does the ETF get created?

-• When you buy ETF shares, the provider creates more shares of the ETF and then buys more of the companies that go inside the ETF.*
+When you buy ETF shares, the provider creates more shares of the ETF and then buys more of the companies or bonds that go inside the ETF.*

 What’s an Index ETF?

-• An index is a list of companies created by a financial organization on a stock market exchange.
-One you may have heard of the S&P 500, which is the largest 500 U.S. companies.
-Another is the Nasdaq 100, which is the top 100 tech companies on the Nasdaq stock exchange.
+An index is a list of companies created by a financial organization on a stock market exchange.
+The S&P 500 comprises the 500 U.S. companies chosen by rating agency Standard & Poor's.
+Another is the Nasdaq 100, which contains the top 100 technology companies listed on the Nasdaq stock exchange.

 Schwab versions: